Notes about the command format:

 Format: priority INDEX PRIORITY_NUMBER

-can only take positive integers ranging from 1 to 4.Example of usage:
+PRIORITY_NUMBER can only take positive integers ranging from 1 to 4.Example of usage:

 priority 1 2